Gary Bugenhagen

 Gary Alan Bugenhagen (born February 6, 1945) is an American former professional football player who was an offensive lineman in the American Football League (AFL) and National Football League (NFL).
-He was selected by the Buffalo Bills in the fourth round draft pick (#102 overall) of the 1967 NFL/AFL draft, playing offensive tackle there in 1967 and also playing with the Boston Patriots in 1970.
+He was selected by the Buffalo Bills in the fourth round draft pick (#102 overall) of the 1967 NFL/AFL draft.
+He played offensive tackle there in 1967 and also playing with the Boston Patriots in 1970.
 He also played with Indianapolis Capitols of the Continental Football League (COFL).
 Bugenhagen served in the United States Air Force during the Vietnam War.